SONGHAVEN CONCERT SERIES:

 All Songhaven concerts finish with a singalong item, where audience members can join in with the professional artists to sing a well-known song together (always an uplifting and joyous experience!)
-A relaxed and social afternoon tea usually follows, providing an opportunity for performers and audience members to mingle, and chat about their favourite music.
+Tea & biscuits afterwards provides a relaxed and social opportunity for performers and audience members to mingle, and chat about their favourite music.
 We also take note of any song requests to include in our future concert programmes.

 How often are the public concerts?

 Typically, Songhaven’s live public concert series takes place on a Saturday afternoon once a month in Bloomsbury and also once a month in Knightsbridge.

 The musical performances usually run for 45 minutes, and are followed by afternoon tea.

 If I do not have a diagnosis of dementia, am I still allowed to attend?

 Songhaven concerts are dementia-friendly but not “dementia exclusive”.
 We warmly welcome everyone to our events, as long as they will support the atmosphere of kindness and understanding we create for our audience members who do show symptoms of dementia.
 Whilst children are welcome especially if attending as part of a family with a relative living with dementia, we ask that people understand that the repertoire and style of the concerts are tailored towards an older audience.
 We can gladly recommend some other relaxed music events that would perhaps be more appropriate for mums and bubs, or groups of children.